 Light-duty extension cord storage

 To keep light-duty extension cords organized, slide them into toilet paper or paper towel tubes.
 Write the length of the cord on the tubes before you put them in a drawer or bin.
 You’ll be able to find the right cord easily with this extension cord storage hack, plus you’ve made good use of the tubes.
-Check out these extraordinary uses for the junk in your garage.

 Double-lid cord reel